 Performing a Content, Audience and UX Audit

-The first keynote talk for our Future of Content Strategy webinar was from Cyber-Duck Senior UX Designer Tod Khanian.
+The first talk for our Future of Content Strategy webinar was from Cyber-Duck Senior UX Designer Tod Khanian.

 As Tod explained, businesses need to ensure that their audience can find what they’re looking for.
 Your goal is to produce user-centric content that is delightful and engaging.
 This is achieved by performing audience research and a content audit.